starling-cloud/django-bim/README.md

-# Django IFC
+# Django BIM

-Django IFC is a Django plugin designed to manage building data based on Industry Foundation Classes (IFC).
+Django BIM is a Django plugin designed to manage building data based on Industry Foundation Classes (IFC).
 This plugin provides an easy-to-use interface for integrating and managing IFC data within Django applications.

 ## Features